nirajp82/AmazonAuroraPostgreSQL/13_Aurora_GlobalDB/07_DR_Managed_RPO.md

 **Key Insight:**

-> *Managed RPO is a trade-off between safety and speed.*
+> *Managed RPO is a trade‑off between safety and speed.*

 ---